RiCaAnalysis/phpInsight/README.md

 ```

 ### Tests
-Install and run phpunit in current dir
+Install and run phpunit in project dir